kuzzleio/documentation-old/src/guide/essentials/document-metadata.md

 Documents metadata are managed by Kuzzle and cannot be changed using the API.
 They are stored in Elasticsearch directly inside the document, under the `_kuzzle_info` sub-object.

-Kuzzle is able to handle documents without metadata, because they were inserted without using Kuzzle, or before Kuzzle was used.
-In this case, metadata will be automatically be added when these documents are updated.
+Kuzzle is able to handle documents without metadata, either because they were inserted without using Kuzzle or before Kuzzle was used.
+In either cases, metadata will be automatically be added when these documents are updated.

 ---

 ## Querying Metadata

 Kuzzle allows search requests to access metadata directly.
-This means that you'll have to search in the `_kuzzle_info` document property directly.
+This means that you'll have to search in the `_kuzzle_info` document property.

 For example, to query by a document's creation timestamp, we can use the following search filter: